lab11/socitrack/software/visualization/README.md

 - `measurement_visualize.js`: Provides a local HTTP server which other visualizations can access to gather the data.

 - `visualization_1.*`: Demonstrates a real-time graph of up to 3 inter-node distances and displays the connectivity graph.
 Accessible over `http://127.0.0.1:8081/visualization_1.html`
-- `visualization_2.*`: Demonstrates a real-time binning into spacial zones.
+- `visualization_2.*`: Demonstrates real-time binning into spatial zones.
 Accessible over `http://127.0.0.1:8081/visualization_2.html`

 Running the server